go-aah/website/content/features.md

   * All capabilities of `http.ServeContent`.

 ### Logger
-  * Simple to use [log library](https://docs.aahframework.org/log-config.html) and its configuration.
+  * Simple to use log library and it's [configuration](https://docs.aahframework.org/log-config.html).
   * Supported Log `Level`'s are `ERROR`, `WARN`, `INFO`, `DEBUG` and `TRACE`.
-  * Multiple log instances are availabe besides the default one.
+  * Multiple log instances are available besides the default one.
   * Out-of-the-box `Console` and `File` receivers are supported, `HTTP/HTTPS` receiver will be available in future releases.
   * Define your custom log message format in the config.